alexserra98/KD_Tree/README.md

 The OpenMP implementation is similar to the MPI one although it follows a much simpler scheme.
 The first call of the function is made by master thread and then each recursive call is assigned to a new task.
+## Compilation
+The src folder contains a Makefile make omp/mpi